ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

    If you modify the source code for the action (`__main__.py`), then you can repackage the zip archive with `zip -r ghstats.zip  __main__.py github.py` again.
 See the file `setup.sh` for details.
    {:tip}
 3. Bind the action to the database service.
-We use the instance and the service key that we created during the environment setup.
+Use the instance and the service key that you created during the environment setup.
    ```bash
    bx wsk service bind dashDB collectStats --instance ghstatsDB --keyname ghstatskey
    ```
    {:codeblock}
 4. Create a trigger based on the [alarms package](https://console.bluemix.net/docs/openwhisk/openwhisk_alarms.html#openwhisk_catalog_alarm).
 It supports different forms of specifying the alarm.
-We use the [cron](https://en.wikipedia.org/wiki/Cron)-like style.
+Use the [cron](https://en.wikipedia.org/wiki/Cron)-like style.
 Starting April 21st and ending December 21st, the trigger fires daily at 6am UTC.
    ```bash
    bx wsk trigger create myDaily --feed /whisk.system/alarms/alarm --param cron "0 6 * * *" --param startDate "2018-04-21T00:00:00.000Z" --param stopDate "2018-12-31T00:00:00.000Z"
    ```
   {:codeblock}

   You could change the trigger from a daily to a weekly schedule by using "0 6 * * 0".
 This would fire every Sunday at 6am.
   {:tip}
-5. Finally, we create a rule **myStatsRule** that connects the trigger **myDaily** to the **collectStats** action.
+5. Finally, you create a rule **myStatsRule** that connects the trigger **myDaily** to the **collectStats** action.
 Now, the trigger causes the action to be executed on the schedule specified in the previous step.
    ```bash
    bx wsk rule create myStatsRule myDaily collectStats
    ```